sounddrill31/Discord-SlimJet-Linux/README.md

 It was leading to slowdown on my device

 # Known Issues
-For some reason discord is not showing the chat size adjusting thing, so grab a mouse, and hold control whiile moving mouse wheel up-down to your liking.
+For some reason discord is not showing the chat size adjusting thing, so grab a mouse, and hold control while moving mouse wheel up-down to your liking.

 # Things you must do if you want to fork this or update this:
 1. Download latest slimjet release